 The rehabilitation of the assets is funded by the Property Reserve Restricted Fund.
-Currently the portfolio provides a net income stream to Council in the order of \$2.0 million annually.
+Currently the portfolio provides a net income stream to Council in the order of \$1.70 million annually.

 Asset Management Planning processes across Council have been reviewed and gaps identified over the last three years.
 The gap analysis has provided a way forward and currently multiple projects are being undertaken to address the issues.
-On completion this work will provide much benefit for Council in managing its assets; these initiatives include a comprehensive, integrated asset management software reporting system.
+On completion this work will provide much benefit for Council in managing its assets; these initiatives include a comprehensive, integrated asset management software reporting system and a mobile computing trial.